Export Controls Handbook

 E.4.
 Mandatory Supporting Documentation

 Supporting documentation is an important part of the application.
-Exporters must submit at least one technical document and end-use assurance document to supplement the completed export permit application form.
-Additional documents (such as cover letters or sales orders or contracts) may be added to further support the export request.
+Exporters must submit at least one technical document and an end-use assurance document to supplement the completed export permit application form.
+Additional documents (such as cover letters, purchase order or contracts) may be added to further support the export request.

 E.4.1.
 Technical description of the goods or technology